pandgey/IntrusionDetection4Server/README.md

 Big inspiration from Livny on YouTube

 ps.
-I will further improve the algorithm and makes it more efficient ;) using C
+I will further improve the algorithm and makes it more efficient ;) using C so stay tune for that!